wes-turner/dopamine/README.md

 # Dopamine

-**This branch contains an experimental, proof-of-concept implementation of asynchronous training.
+**WARNING: This branch contains an experimental, proof-of-concept implementation of asynchronous training.
 It is offered here as proof of concept, only.
 It will be followed by an implementation that's better engineered and integrated into the Dopamine codebase.**

 *This branch introduces AsyncRunner, an asynchronous extension of the Dopamine Runner from